MicrosoftDocs/windows-itpro-docs/windows/keep-secure/WDAV-working/configure-local-policy-overrides-windows-defender-antivirus.md

 - Group Policy

-By default, settings that are deployed via a Group Policy Object to the endpoints in your network will prevent users from locally changing the settings.
+By default, Windows Defender AV settings that are deployed via a Group Policy Object to the endpoints in your network will prevent users from locally changing the settings.
 You can change this in some instances.

 For example, it may be necessary to allow certain user groups (such as security researchers and threat investigators) further control over individual settings on the endpoints they use.